 Biodiversity changes over space, and time

-This is my current work at CZU in Prague.
-Since January 2025, I am part of the team working on the BEAST project, which is focusing on temporal changes (and their drivers) of several biodiversity markers across space, time, and over different scales.
+Since January 2025, I am happy to be part of Petr Keils lab at the Czech University of Life Sciences (CZU) in Prague working on the BEAST project, which is looking at temporal changes and their drivers of different biodiversity markers across space, time, and over different scales.

 Take a look here for the project description: BEAST